agendav/agendav/README.md

 ### Docker Image

 Agendav offers no official Docker image.

-However, you may use unofficial docker images provided by the community instead, for example https://ghcr.io/nagimov/agendav-docker.
+A `docker-compose.yml` is provided in this repository for local development.
+It brings up AgenDAV (PHP-Apache, on port 8080), MariaDB, and a Baikal CalDAV server (on port 8081).
+Run `docker compose up` from the repository root: a one-shot `web-builder` service runs `npm install`, `composer install`, and the asset build the first time (allow 1-2 minutes), then exits.
+Subsequent starts detect the existing build and skip it, so the stack comes up in a few seconds.

 ## Source